Projects

 Bird Count

-We completed our first bird count on the rivers in 2017.
-We will repeat this in 2018 and 2019.
+We completed our first bird count on the rivers in 2017 and have repeated this almost every year since!

 Braided Rivers

-1n 2018 we placed 601 predator traps, on the Dart and Rees rivers, to protect the vulnerable braided river birds.
+In 2018, we placed 601 predator traps along the Dart and lower Rees rivers to protect the vulnerable braided river birds.

-There are no hedgehogs in our area and we plan to keep it that way by placing new traps on both sides of Lake Wakatipu.
+There currently appear to be no hedgehogs in our area - only a handful have ever been caught through targetted trapping in 2021.
+We plan to keep it that way so have placed DOC traps on both sides of Lake Whakatipu.

 Lake Sylvan